stjohn/hsj/data/synthetic_8_leaves/README.md

 This folder contains the synthetic data used in Hopkins & St. John, in prep.

-Describe balanced tree data files
+Describe balanced tree data files.

-Describe red-tail/blue-tail examples.
-(Put script in examples-- maybe include images there?)
+(Put red/blue in examples instead?)